yuxiangsun/VSCode_Docker_Tutorial/README.md

 <img src="Steps/Step_08.png" width="1280px"/>

 ### Step 4:
 Click the left bottom square button again, then follow the below figures to reopen the project in a docker container that will be built by VSCode automatically.
+Then, the RTFNet folder will be automatically mounted on the `/workspace` folder in the container.

 <img src="Steps/Step_09.png" width="1280px"/>

 ### Step-5:
 Finally, install the `Pylance` and `Python` extensions.
 The extensions will be installed in this container.
-If you do not install the two extensions, you may not be able to use code auto-completion, highlighting, etc.
+If you do not install the two extensions, you may not be able to use code auto-completion, highlighting, etc. Then, you can write codes and run programs in the docker container using VSCode.

 <img src="Steps/Step_10.png" width="1280px"/>